Skip to main content

 Implications of VA’s Request for Information

-VA’s RFI regarding Caseflow is concerning given the rapidly approaching deadline of February 14, 2019, as the system is expected to be fully functional upon the complete implementation of Appeals Reform.
-Therefore, VA’s need to seek outside support and assistance in the development and advancement of this program reflects a lack of overall readiness.
-Although Caseflow is aimed towards streamlining and modernizing the appeals process, a minimally operative system will likely perpetuate the current delays and errors existing in the Legacy appeals system.
+VA’s need to seek outside support and assistance in the development and advancement of this program reflects a lack of readiness.
+Although Caseflow is meant to streamline and modernize the appeals process, a minimally operative system will likely perpetuate delays and errors.

 About the Author